Our K-6 ACE Classes

 Build Life-Long Number sense with a Proven, Traditional Math Technique

-Prerequesites and Materials : Abacus and Workbook Set
+Prerequisites and Materials : Abacus and Workbook Set (Available for Purchase at ACE)

 Program Format

-Our Abacus Program has been helping our youngest Acers visualize and grow confident with adding, subtracting, multiplying, and dividing numbers since 2009.
+Our Abacus Program has been helping our youngest Acers visualize and grow confidence adding, subtracting, multiplying, and dividing numbers with their fingers and head since 2009.
 With math literacy today at an all-time low, the visual confidence that abacus can teach is invaluable.

 We use structured materials in our Abacus Program based on the widely used Japanese abacus training Shuzan Soroban textbooks and Flash Anzan mental math practice.
-These books increase by level, giving Acers a milestone to work towards every week.
+These materials increase by level (1-10 Kyu, 10-1 Dan), giving Acers a milestone to work towards every week.

 This teaching helps Acers progress step-by-step as they learn: